| |

 of the past.
 Released fifteen years after the actual recording took place,

-Killed and Destined For Extinction, owing much of its old-fashioned
+and Destined For Extinction, owing much of its old-fashioned feel to the

-feel to the band's debut album while still keeping up with a sufficient pace
+band's debut album while still maintaining sufficient pace and heaviness.
+The

-thrash metal bearing a true seventies feel then Blessed Death's style must be
+a true 1970s feel then Blessed Death's style must be the most prominent

-the most prominent candidate for that.
-With very natural sounding instruments
+candidate for that.
+With very natural sounding instruments and Larry Portelli's

 |